 Our current headquarters has been operating at capacity for many years.
 Lack of space has led to several operational issues including the use of 3 off-site storage areas and staff having to park on surrounding public roads.

-We have been actively seeking to relocate since 2013, engaging with South Norfolk Council to gauge suitability of a number of potential sites which would allow our Beeston and Aylsham Depots to continue giving local support to our customers.
+We have been actively seeking to relocate since 2013, engaging with South Norfolk Council to gauge suitability of a number of potential sites which would allow our Beeston and Aylsham branches to continue giving local support to our customers.
 The Norwich site has two roles, firstly to be the service centre for our customers in South Norfolk and secondly a head office / training centre for the group.

 We located a potential site at Swainsthorpe in 2016 and have spent 2 years developing the proposal for a multi-million pound purpose built single occupier headquarters development.
 We have engaged with specialist consultants including Landscape, Flood, Highways, Arboricultural, Heritage, Archaeological, Ecological, Lighting, Energy and Noise who have guided our requirements to develop this site with consideration to the local area.